SungWon Cho: Early life

-SungWon Cho was born to Korean parents in Minnesota on December 9, 1990, and later moved to DeWitt, Michigan.
+Cho was born to South Korean parents in Rochester, Minnesota on December 9, 1990, and later moved to DeWitt, Michigan.
 He started voice acting in high school when he voiced different characters on a friend's radio plays.
-He attended Michigan State University, where he frequently acted in live performances and graduated in 2012 with a degree in Media Information and Technology.
+He attended Michigan State University, where he frequently acted in live performances and graduated in 2012 with a Bachelor of Science degree in Media Information and Technology.
 In 2012, after graduating, he described himself as being "in a creative rut" and taught English as a second language to Korean immigrant students.